shanmo/ROBIO2015-Dataset/README.md

 # IMAV2014-Dataset

-This is the aerial image sequence collected during `IMAV 2014` by `NUS UAV Research Group`.
+This is the aerial image sequence collected during `IMAV 2014` by [NUS UAV Research Group](http://uav.ece.nus.edu.sg/).

 If you use the images for research and comparison purpose, please cite our papers.
 Thanks!